Kwiziq community member

 Wouldn't this be present tense?

-This relates to:Using demonstrative adjectives to refer to time (present, past and future) -
+This question relates to:Spanish lesson "Using demonstrative adjectives to refer to time (present, past and future)"

 Kwiziq language super star

 We sometimes use the present tense to refer to future events, always using a time phrase that indicates the future.
 This is the case with this sentence:

 "Esta tarde ayudo a mi madre en el jardín."